Regional Museum of Anthropology and History of Chiapas

 The Regional Museum of Anthropology and History of Chiapas (Museo Regional de Antropología e Historia de Chiapas) is the largest museum in Tuxtla Gutiérrez in Chiapas and one of the most important of its kind in Mexico.
 It primarily consists of two main halls with one dedicated to the state’s Mesoamerican archeology and the other to the history of the state starting from the Spanish conquest.
-The archeological display focus on the native Zoque and Mayan cities, and the historical displays extend in time until the early 20th century.
+The archeological displays focus on the native Zoque and Mayan cities, and the historical displays extend in time until the early 20th century.
 In addition to its permanent collection, it also has a temporary exhibit hall and auditorium to host events such as book signings, summer classes, conferences and more.

 The institution

 The Museo Regional de Antropología e Historia (Regional Museum of Anthropology and History) is the largest museum in Tuxtla Gutiérrez and one of the most important of its kind in Mexico.
 The director is Miguel Ángel Riva Palacio.
 The building was constructed in modern style between 1979 and 1982, and the museum inaugurated in 1984.
 It is located on the edge of Madero Park, with areas on the ground floor stark in appearance, like an airplane hangar.
 It was designed by architect Juan Miramontes Nájera.
 This design received first prize at the Third Biennial Architecture Contest in Sofia, Bulgaria in 1985.
 Among its decorative features is a mural called “The Magical World of the Mayas.”
 It was originally painted in 1963 by Leonora Carrington for the Anthropology Museum in Mexico City but it was moved to Chiapas to its permanent home here.